-The default final file consists of a single volume containing the HCP-MMP1.0 regions plus the subcortical regions from the FreeSurfer segmentation, each assigned a unique voxel value.
-Left-hemisphere cortical HCP-MMP1.0 regions have values between 1001 and 1181, whereas right-sided regions have values between 2001 and 2181.
-The correspondence between each specific region and its value is given in a look-up table that is generated in each subject’s output folder.
-To identify the subcortical regions, one just needs to check the FreeSurferColorLUT.txt file provided with FreeSurfer, as they correspond to the original aseg parcellation.
+The default final file consists of a single .nii.gz volume containing the cortical HCP-MMP1.0 regions plus the subcortical regions from the FreeSurfer segmentation, each assigned a unique voxel value.
+It should be noted that the HCP-MMP1.0 parcellation includes 180 regions – 179 of them cortical, and one subcortical (hippocampus).
+In the final volume file, left-hemisphere cortical HCP-MMP1.0 regions will have values between 1001 and 1181, whereas right-sided regions will have values between 2001 and 2181.
+The correspondence between each specific region and its voxel value is given in a look-up table that is saved in each subject’s output folder.
+To identify the hippocampus (and other subcortical structures), one needs to check the corresponding voxel values in the FreeSurferColorLUT.txt file provided with FreeSurfer (https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT), as it is generated based on the original aseg parcellation*.

-Optionally, one can choose to also generate individual volume files for each parcellation region.
-This option requires FSL, and will only create masks for the cortical HCP-MMP1.0 parcellation, not the subcortical aseg regions.
+Optionally, one can choose to also generate individual volume files for each cortical and/or subcortical parcellation region.
+This option requires FSL.
+If the user chooses to create individual subcortical masks, the FreeSurferColorLUT.txt must also be available in the base ($SUBJECTS_DIR/) folder.

 - Subject data.
 First of all, you need to have your subjects’ structural data preprocessed with FreeSurfer.